ARMmbed/mbed-example-network/test/helloworld-tcpclient/README.md

     (gdb) c
     ```

-5. The output in the terminal window should look like in step 11 above.
+5. The output in the terminal window should look like in step 9 above.

-6. The LED should blink slowly (about 0.5Hz)